A Separate Peace: Plot summary

 Finny's "accident" inspires Gene to think more like his friend to become a better person, free of envy.
 The remainder of the story revolves around Gene's attempts to come to grips with who he is, why he shook the branch, and how he will proceed.
 Gene feels so guilty that he eventually tells Finny that he caused the fall.
 At first, Finny does not believe him, but then comes to feel extremely hurt.

-World War II soon occupies the boys' time, with fellow student Brinker Hadley rallying the boys to help the war effort and Gene's quiet friend Leper Lepellier joining the Ski Troops, which leads to him getting discharged from the military under a Section 8 (military) due to being unable to sleep during basic training.
+World War II soon occupies the boys' time, with fellow student Brinker Hadley rallying the boys to help the war effort and Gene's quiet friend Leper Lepellier joining the Ski Troops, which leads to him getting discharged from the military under Section 8 for being unable to sleep during basic training.

 During a meeting of the Golden Fleece Debating Society, Brinker sets up a show trial of sorts and, based upon his shaking of the branch, accuses Gene of trying to kill Finny.
 Faced with the evidence, Finny leaves shamefully before Gene's deed is confirmed.
 On his way out, Finny falls down a flight of stairs, the same ones that Gene visited at the beginning of the novel, and again breaks the leg that he had shattered before.
 Finny at first dismisses Gene's attempts to apologize, but he soon realizes that the "accident" was impulsive and not premeditated or based on anger.
 The two forgive each other.

 The next day, Finny dies during the operation to set the bone when bone marrow enters his bloodstream during the surgery.

 After they graduate, Gene and Brinker enlist in the Navy and the Coast Guard.
 Gene observes that many people lash out at others to protect themselves from their own insecurities.
 The only person he knew who did not do that was Finny, the only person Gene knew to be truly honest, and the only person he knew never to have an internal war to fight.
 Back in the present, an older Gene muses on peace, war, and enemies.